-- Selecting the right timeframe and settings for Money Flow Index can be profitable.
+- With the optimal timeframe and settings, the Money Flow Index can be profitable.

 How does the Money Flow Index work?

-The MFI works by measuring the amount of money flowing into and out of an asset over a given period.
-It uses price and volume data to determine whether an asset is being bought or sold in large quantities, allowing traders to speculate on possible market trends.
+The MFI measures the amount of money flowing into and out of an asset over time.
+It uses price and volume data to determine whether an asset is bought or sold in large quantities, allowing traders to speculate on possible market trends.
 Combining these two data points gives the MFI a more comprehensive picture of market sentiment than any single data point.